How to Pack a 20ft Container

 Plan before you load

 Before opening the container doors, create a loading plan.
 List all cargo items, their dimensions, weights, and stackability.
-Calculate total CBM and total weight to confirm your cargo fits.
-Heavy items must go on the floor — never stack heavy cargo on top of lighter or fragile goods.
+Calculate total CBM and total weight to confirm your cargo fits within the 33 CBM (20ft) or 68 CBM (40ft) capacity.
+Group items by weight class — heavy items must go on the floor near the front wall.

 02